Keeping LMH Calm and Covid-free: a summary of how we will operate after restrictions are eased/lifted

 - Alert the rest of your household.
 They will need to return to your College household and isolate with you, awaiting the result of your test.

-- You cannot go to the Hall to get meals, but you can order food from the Halls and get a friend to collect it and leave it at the door of your room.
+- You cannot go to the Hall to get meals, but you can order food from the Halls and get a friend to collect it and leave it at the door of your room if the Hall is open.
 You will get more details of how to order food from the Hall, and food boxes of supplies by email from the Welfare Team.
 You will not be left hungry.
 If you have medical or other needs do alert us immediately.

 - Please notify your tutors and department that you are self-isolating, awaiting the results of a test.